Quick Overview of the AML and CTF Program

 What Is an AML and CTF Program?

-AUSTRAC defines an AML and CTF program as a document that sets out how a reporting entity meets its AML CTF compliance obligations.
+An AML and CTF program is a formal document that outlines how a reporting entity complies with its obligations under the AML/CTF Act.
+It explains how your business identifies, manages, and mitigates risks related to money laundering and terrorism financing.
 AUSTRAC references AML CTF Act 2006 section 83 for this term.

 In practice, this is not just a policy.
 It is your compliance operating system.
 It should be written so that a manager can run it, staff can follow it, and an auditor can test it.